SkyInkLearning/Azure_DevOps_yaml/README.md

 This is the testing stage which has a dependency on the build stage.
 If the build stage fails, it wont continue into this stage.

 When using chatgpt to create this pipeline, it told me to add "--no-build" to the script.
-It seems like that is completely retarded.
 It seems like gpt was assuming that the testing stage was going to use the build from the build stage and that it didn't work.
+Im thinking that it might have worked if the build and test stages were combined into one, but I never tested this as the assignment require them to be separate.

 It made it so that none of my tests were actually running even though the pipeline would actually show green checkmarks on the stages.
-I removed that and added the publish test results part after having a chat with Claude instead.
-You also have to add the "--logger trx" part to the test script for the test results to be published.
+When I noticed the problem I removed that and added the publish test results part after having a chat with Claude instead.
+You also have to add the "--logger trx" part to the test script for the test results to be published to the pipeline.

-The test stage uses a script with a CLI command to run all of the tests that are found in the specified project.
+The test stage uses a script with a CLI command to run all of the tests that are found in the specified project and it should, now that the tests are actually running, cancel on test failure.

 ### Publish: